The Chicago Brunch Directory

 A typical diner that’s good for eggs and pancakes any time of day.
 It’s open everyday from 6:30am - 8:30pm.

 An upscale Italian seafood restaurant that we think is best hit for brunch.
 The open windows make it a lovely place to sit on a nice day, which is doubly true when you can use the patio.

 A cute little cafe serving typical American brunch staples.

 A modern take on the traditional French bistro.
-Not quite the same charm as a typical French bistro, but the same rich flavors.
-Plus, there’s an hour and a half bottomless mimosa deal for $16.95 with the purchase of food.
+Plus, there’s an hour and a half bottomless mimosa deal for $20.95 with the purchase of food.

 Greek-inspired breakfast that’s become a local mini chain.
 The Old Town location is in an area where there’s not a lot of other options for brunch, which makes this Kanela a valuable place.